 - Backups – Do you back up your site on a regular basis?
 Make sure you have this capability and you are doing it.
 This is your safety net– if something does go wrong, your site can be restored quickly.

 - Clean coding – Are the correct HTML and proper headings being used?
+Do you have broken links anywhere on your website?

 - Tags – Are tags in your blog being used properly?
 If not, this can be a major navigation and SEO downfall.